JDASoftwareGroup/jdatech.github.io/_posts/2020-07-21-cube-functionality-to-kartothek.markdown

 ## Query

 The seed dataset presents the groundtruth regarding rows, all other datasets are joined via a left join.
-Cubes naturally support **partition-by** semantics, which is especially helpful for distributed backends.

 ```python